NBPsychiatry ...

 • You have a reduced power to engage in routine everyday activities

 Sleep-wake disturbances are frequently associated with other physical or psychological health conditions such as depression, anxiety, or cognitive difficulties.
 In other words, sleep issues may both contribute to or worsen mental health problems, as well as be a sign of other mental health issues.
-Sleep problems affect around 70 million people in the United States.
+It affects affect around 70 million people in the United States.

 How many Types of Sleep Disorders are there?